scriptrdotio/geoservices/geoservices/simplemap/README.md

 # Configuration

-Update /geoservices/simplemap/config.js with your sown settings (read comments in script for more)
+Update /geoservices/simplemap/config.js with your own settings (read comments in script for more)

 # Adding your own datahandler